-- You DO NOT need to register with the state Department of Education (even though the DOE's website strongly implies this).
+- No Need for Registration.
+You DO NOT need to register with the state Department of Education (even though the DOE's website strongly implies this).
 Parents may choose to register, but this is your family's decision.
-We personally have never registered our children with the DOE in 5 years of homeschooling.
+We personally have never registered our children with the DOE in 7 years of homeschooling.